ahu6/electionanalytics/index.md

 If you have any comments, questions, or suggestions, please feel free to email me at [ahu@college.harvard.edu](ahu@college.harvard.edu).

 ## [November 23: Post-Election Reflection](posts/11_23.md)
+With the outcome of this year's much-anticipated election finally solidified and a new president-elect for the nation, we take a look at how our model performed.

 ## [November 1: Final Prediction](posts/11_01.md)
 Using everything we have learned and explored these past seven weeks, we present our final prediction for the 2020 U.S. presidential election.